-- (a) Number of Copies and Form of Motion. - (1) When a motion is filed in paper, an original and three copies of the motion and supporting papers must be filed if the motion requires panel action.
-An original and one copy of the motion and supporting papers must be filed if the motion may be acted upon by a single judge or by the clerk [see 11th Cir.
-R. 27-1(c) and (d)]. - (2) A motion filed in paper must contain proof of service on all parties, and should ordinarily be served on other parties by means which are as equally expeditious as those used to file the motion with the court. - (3) A motion shall be accompanied by, and the opposing party shall be served with, supporting documentation required by FRAP 27, including relevant materials from previous judicial or administrative proceedings in the case or appeal.
+- (a) Form and Other Requirements. - (1) When a motion is filed in paper, only the original motion and supporting papers must be filed.
+No additional copies are required. - (2) A motion filed in paper must contain proof of service on all parties if required by FRAP 25(d), and should ordinarily be served on other parties by means which are as equally expeditious as those used to file the motion with the court. - (3) A motion shall be accompanied by, and the opposing party shall be served with, supporting documentation required by FRAP 27, including relevant materials from previous judicial or administrative proceedings in the case or appeal.
 A party moving for a stay must include a copy of the judgment or order from which relief is sought and any opinion and findings of the district court. - (4) In addition to matters required by FRAP 27, a motion shall contain a brief recitation of prior actions of this or any other court or judge to which the motion, or a substantially similar or related application for relief, has been made. - (5) A motion for extension of time made pursuant to FRAP 26(b) shall, and other motions where appropriate may, contain a statement that movant's counsel has consulted opposing counsel and that either opposing counsel has no objection to the relief sought, or will or will not promptly file an objection.